kwkbhdts/md2html/README.md

 ```

 ### md2html-github-style.bat
-This batch generate "output-github-style.html" which have the style of github.
+This batch generate a html which have the style of github.